TechyScientist/EnterpriseCiphers/README.md

 The algorithms currently supported by the web app are:
 * Enigma (Information Incomplete)
 * Ohaver's Algorithm
+* Shuffle Transposition Cipher (Information Incomplete)

 Support for the following algorithms is planned:
 * Bit Shift Algorithm (by means of rotation)
-* Caesar Cipher (substitution cipher)
+* Caesar Substitution Cipher
 * Matrix Transposition Cipher
-* Shuffle Transposition Cipher